ThinkUpLLC/ThinkUp/docs/source/userguide/datacapture.rst

 ----------------------

 Alternately, advanced users can add a command to the server's `crontab <http://en.wikipedia.org/wiki/Cron>`_ which runs hourly (or whatever interval you prefer) to update ThinkUp data.
-Copy and paste the command from the Hint text at the bottom of the "Update now" page.
+Copy and paste the command from the "Automate ThinkUp Crawls" section of the :doc:`Settings > Account </userguide/settings/account>` page.
 Just be sure to change ``yourpassword`` to your real password!